splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/mute-notifications.rst

 To configure a new muting rule, follow these steps:

 #.
 Include a :guilabel:`Description` for the muting rule.
-The text you enter in this field is displayed when you hover over a rule in the :guilabel:`Muting rules` tab, and can help others understand why alerts are being muted.
+The text you enter in this field displays as the name of the muting rule in the :guilabel:`Muting rules` tab.
 #.
 Use :guilabel:`Select detectors` and :guilabel:`Select properties` to add one or more detectors and properties for which you want to mute notifications.
 If using groups, you can also type :strong:`sf_tags` to find a list of tags.
 When you add more than one detector or property, the muting rule interprets the detectors and properties using the AND logical operator.
 #.
 Specify the :guilabel:`Muting schedule` during which notifications are muted (muting period) using the predefined periods or by creating a custom period.
 You can also mute indefinitely.
 #.
 (Optional) If the rule follows a schedule, you can set a :guilabel:`Time window` and a :guilabel:`Recurrence` period for the muting rule.
 When scheduling a muting rule, the rule repeats after a set number of days, starting with the start time of the original rule.
 The daily and weekly options set that number to ``1`` and ``7`` respectively.
 The :menuselection:`Custom` option lets you set the number of days or set a number of weeks.
 To learn more about setting a time window, see :ref:`time-range-selector`.